-- 14. Where relevant, proposers may obtain copies of earlier project reports and other information from the website address or from contacts listed (See paragraph 1 and 2). - 15.
-Proposers are advised that all Council projects should be submitted to language editing and may be subjected to technical and financial audits.
+14. Where relevant, proposers may obtain copies of earlier project reports and other information from the website address or from contacts listed (See paragraph 1 and 2).

+- 15. Proposers are advised that all Council projects should be submitted to language editing and may be subjected to technical and financial audits.
 Funding for editing and audits should be included in the proposal budget. - 16.
 Proposers should substantiate and cost separately, all proposed travel outside the borders of South Africa in connection with the project, and provide details of all expenses such as travelling and subsistence. - 17.
 All proposed project costs must be expressed in South African Rands and the total price must be VAT inclusive.
 Fluctuations in the exchange rate and purchase of forward cover should be considered when costing the proposal. - 18.
 The Council will take all reasonable steps to ensure that confidentiality of proposals is maintained during the adjudication process.
 If a proposal is not accepted within the programme, the Council may invite additional proposals on the topic. - 19.
-No unsolicited proposals will be included in the programme for 2006/7. - 20.
+No unsolicited proposals will be included in the programme for 2007/8. - 20.
 The following three-stage evaluation procedure will be followed: - 1.
-Capability and capacity of the project team 5 1.1 Relevant formal qualifications 5 1.2 Knowledge of relevant OHS issues in mining industry 5 1.3 Experience in conducting research in this area 5 1.4 Balance of team composition and competencies 1.5 Resources and facilities available 5 1.6 Track record: guality, on-time and within budget 5 2.
-Research design and methods - a.
+Capability and capacity of the project team 1.1.
+Relevant formal gualifications 5 5 1.2.
+Knowledge of relevant OHS issues in mining industry 1.3.
+Experience in conducting research in this area 5 1.4.
+Balance of team composition and competencies 5 1.5.
+Resources and facilities available 5 5 1.6.
+Track record: guality, on-time and within budget 2.
+Research design and methods 5 2.1.
+Appropriate study design and protocol 2.2.
+Representivity, sample, strategy and size 5 5 2.3.
+Technical methods (tests etc) Intended analysis of results 5 2.4.
+Ethics, risks and limitations 5 2.5.
+3. Research outputs 3.1.
+Appropriate format 5 3.2.
+Usefulness 5 Potential impact 5 3.3.
+Technology transfer 5 3.4.
+Total Score - Technical 75 - a.
 A technical evaluation of the proposal that will consist of the following items and weight allocations:

-2.1 Appropriate study design and proptocol 5

-2.2 Representivity, sample, strategy and size 5

-2.3 Technical methods (tests etc) 5

-2.4 Intended analysis of results 5

-2.5 Ethics, risks and limitations 5

-3. Research outputs

-3.1 Appropriate format 5

-3.2 Usefulness 5

-3.3 Potentialimpact 5

-3.4 Technology transfer 5

-Total Score - Technical 75